PeterisP/LVTagger/README.txt

 Eclipse project files and Ant build scripts are included.
 The build scripts assume that the morphological word analysis module (https://github.com/PeterisP/morphology) will be located next to this project (../Morphology)

+DOWNLOADS

+The binary downloads and pretrained models are excluded from github due to their size.
+They can be built from source or obtained by e-mailing at the contacts listed above.

 REFERENCES